Computahwiz-Github/Death-Statues-Mod-1.20.X/README.md

 This is my first Minecraft mod and it uses fabric.
 The idea of the mod is just to spawn a statue of a player when they die and have it as a collectible.

 At the moment, when the player dies, a player-like statue spawns.
-The statue wears whatever the player had on (armor & mainhand/offhand items).
+The statue "will" wear whatever the player had on (armor & mainhand/offhand items).
 It even grabs the player skin!

 > [!IMPORTANT]
 > HELP!
 I managed to get the Custom Player/Statue model to render properly, but everything changed when I tried adding armor and held item rendering.
 Now I'm unable to register my entity renderer :(